Durzn/BracketHighlighter/README.md

 * `BracketHighlighter.activeInDebugMode`: Enables the extension when debugging.
 * `BracketHighlighter.blurOutOfScopeText`: Enables a blur effect on non-highlighted text.
 (Opacity depends on blurOpacity value)
 * `BracketHighlighter.blurOpacity`: Sets the opacity of the blurred out text.
 E.g. 0.5
+* `BracketHighlighter.timeOutValue`: Sets a value in milliseconds how often highlighting can be triggered.
+A higher value will increase performance when writing, however highlighting may be delayed in some cases.
+Setting this to 0 will make the extension behave as it did before this option existed.
+* `BracketHighlighter.ignoreContent`: Ignores content in the scope and instead only highlights the enclosing symbols.
+* `BracketHighlighter.textColor`: Sets the color of the highlighted text.
 * `BracketHighlighter.customSymbols`: User defined symbols which have to have a defined "open" and "close" value.
 Open and close values must not be the same.
 Symbols don't have to be unique, however the first entry in this list will always have priority.
 E.g.
 ```